keelancook/missions-center/for-faculty/mission-trips-faculty/professor-faq.md

    * Some countries require visas before entering a country, while others allow you to get visas at the gate.
 You need to have researched this beforehand and know what it takes to enter the country you will visit.

 ### As I begin planning a trip, what kind of things do I need to research?
    * You need to research local partnerships and culture.
-To adequately do cross-cultural missions, you must know the area where you are ministering and the culture you will be engaging.
+To adequately do cross-cultural missions, you must know the area where you are ministering and the culture in which you will be engaging.
       * You also need to research airfare, housing, food costs, local transportation, immunization needs, accessible healthcare in case of injury, and safety advisories.
    * The associated costs will need to be submitted on the trip prospectus before a trip can be approved.

 ### Do I need to lead a devotional every morning for students?
 Or will students do this?
    * The students need to have some sort of personal time with the Lord.
-You can make this personal time a requirement and put this into your trip schedule.
+You can make this personal time a requirement and put it into your trip schedule.
 You can also choose to have group devotionals in the morning after this time if you feel like you can fit that into your schedule.
 You can lead a devotional or have a student lead the short devotional; it is up to you.
 We encourage group prayer time before going out for the day, seeking the Lord’s guidance and aid in your endeavors.

 ### What guidelines do I need to follow when creating the trip?
    * The trip creation guidelines are in the FAQ section and the **[Trip Expectations](/for-faculty/mission-trips-faculty/professor-expectations.html)**.
 Also, please follow any SEBTS guidelines for course requirements.

 ### What guidelines do I need to follow while on the trip?
    * During the trip, you will represent yourselves, the Lord, and SEBTS.
 While on the field, you must follow covenantal guidelines in the BFM 2000, the Student Handbook, and any other documents you are expected to uphold while serving as a professor.
 Just because you are out of the country does not mean your expectations change.
-They are the same as while you are on campus.
+They are the same as when you are on campus.
 An additional expectation on a mission trip is that you invest in the students on the trip, desiring to see them stretched in new ways and encouraging them to take steps of faith.

 ### What expectations do we have for students?
    * We expect students to be heavy participants on the trip.
 They should not be lackadaisical or apathetic.
 They are to be involved every step of the way.
 Students must also complete all course-related materials, attend a pre-trip briefing, and write a donor thank you letter.
 You can find other expectations **[by clicking here](/for-students/mission-trips/student-expectations.html)**.